Worship Schedule

 At Ascension Lutheran Church, we gather every Sunday for the Divine Service: a time of Word and Sacrament; a time of community and fellowship; a time of confession and absolution.

-• Gathered Together: sharing of peace, singing, confession of sins and absolution, and prayers for our world
+• Gathered Together... includes singing, confession of sins and absolution, and prayers for our world.

 How Do We Worship?